AB-UND-ZU/alive/README.md

 - Pressed button could be implemented in ECS system rather than React state
 - Sprite "none" should be obsolete
 - Opacity overlaps individual sprites, should be animated color to black
-- Houses should be part of a larger structure
 - Dialog does not need to flip if out of range
 - Units moving in front of AI in the right time will disupt pathfinding due to discarded path items
-- Trading doesn't support requiring multiple items of same type or with amount larger than 1
 - Trading action displays maximum of 2 items
 - Tiny shadow on lootable items extends a bit further than on terrains due to loot height
 - Mobs walking around the death animation might not receive fog hidden
 - Inventory only renders correctly with multiples of 2
 - Sprite stacks don't seem to work properly
 - Walking against a wall or pushing a box with faster speed than the box causes a delay for next action even no interaction happened
-- Entering a house only updates sprite correctly when the door is at the bottom
 - Fire doesn't need to be a sequence
 - For large trees, matrix iteration requires to go column by column